joelparkerhenderson/maturity-models/examples/skills/programmer_competentcy_matrix.md

 2. Has downloaded the alpha preview/CTP/beta and read some articles/manuals

-3.Has played with the previews and has actually built something with it and as a bonus shared that with everyone else
+3. Has played with the previews and has actually built something with it and as a bonus shared that with everyone else

 Platform internals: